 For Alastair Campbell, each morning begins with a number from one to ten.
 Referring to it as his ‘depression scale’, the day ahead depends almost entirely on that initial score.

-Speaking to The London Economic, the former director of communications shed light on the impact of his battle with depression ahead of the publication of his next volume of diaries.
+Speaking to TLE, the former director of communications shed light on the impact of his battle with depression ahead of the publication of his next volume of diaries.

 He said: “Most days when I wake up, I ask myself what number I am.
 It’s become a sort of reflex thing that I do now.

 “Today was interesting, for example, because I couldn’t decide whether I was a five or a six, which is not great.”